mariahsonja/python-examples/README.md

 - `data` sample used in the exercises
 - `numpy` exercises and examples
 - `pandas` exercises and code examples
-- `python-baics` with a introduction examples of python
+- `python-basics` with baics examples of python list, series, functions, etc.
 - `python-lambda` a group of exercises using lambda functions

-*This collection of exercises came from my own studies and trainings I have done during the past years.*
+*This collection of exercises came from my own studies and trainings I have done during the past years.
+They are all updated to be used with `Python 3.7`.*

 :email: mariahsonja@hotmail.com